migtam628/MongoDB-Data-API-NodeJS-Client/README.md

 ### Where do I get the api key for usage.

-You will generate it using the `/api-key-generator` endpoint.
+You will generate it by accessing the `/api-key-generator` endpoint.

 ## Authors